defvs/monsterutilities/Monstercat API.md

 Specifies the number of results you wish to fetch.

 **WARNING**
 > In the future it may be capped.

 #### Fuzzy Match

 `fuzzy=field,value,field2,value2`

 Specifies searches with fuzzy matching.
 This is an AND operation.
 Use `fuzzyOr` for OR operations.
 The parameter value is a comma separated pair list.
+This parameter is not available on the `/catalog/browse` route.

-#### Filter Match
+#### Filters Match

-`filter=field,value,field2,value2`
+`filters=field,value,field2,value2`

 Specifies searches with exact matching.
+Case sensitive.
 This is an AND operation.
-Use `filterOr` for OR operations.
+Use `filtersOr` for OR operations.
 The parameter value is a comma separated pair list.
+This parameter is not available on the `/catalog/browse` route.